hanjie-chen/DL-Learning-Journey/Ch02-MultiLayerPerceptron/MultiLayerPerceptron.md

 [back propagation mathematical derivation](./BackPropagation.md)

-> this file derivate every
+> this file only explore and derive the adjustment of every parameter, not the matrix adjustment

 # Talk is cheap, show me the code

-again, we come to code part
+again, we come to code part, first let's try to build a MLP class.